kaisersoftapps/docs/docs/event-planner/index.md

 - **Intuitive Event Planning:** Simplify your event planning process with easy creation and editing of events in view mode.
 - **Collaborative Planning:** Enhance teamwork and productivity with a tool designed for collaborative editing.
-- **Data Security:** Keep all your data securely stored on your Confluence instance.
+- **Data Security:** Keep all your data securely stored on your Cloud instance.
 - **Free of Charge:** Enjoy all these features without any cost.

-Elevate your event planning experience today with Free Event Planner for Confluence!
+Elevate your event planning experience today with Free Event Planner!